hartolit/klein-garter/README.md

 ## Engine Architecture

 The engine is operating from an `Object` trait system, which provides a set of capability traits for an object to inherit.
-The idea was to have a flexible way for the engine to efficiently distinguish and process Objects of certain capabilities.
+The idea was to have a flexible way for the engine to efficiently distinguish and process objects of certain capabilities.

 ### Objects, TCells, and StateChanges
 At its core, everything is an `Object`.
-An object's physical form in the terminal is made up of one or more `TCells` (Terminal Cells).
+An object's physical form in the terminal is made up of one or more `TCell` (Terminal Cells).
 A `TCell` is just a single character with some properties: `Position`, `Glyph` (its symbol and its colors), and a z_index for layering.

 An `Object` is by default static but can be made dynamic by giving it the `Stateful` capability trait.
-Instead of changing an object's properties directly, you record the `StateChange(Create, Update, or Delete)` for one of its `TCells`.
+Instead of changing an object's properties directly, you record the `StateChange(Create, Update, or Delete)` for one of its TCells.
 The engine then collects these changes and tells the renderer which cells to redraw (this is to avoid re-rendering an entire objects state).
 If the object also had the `Spatial` capability, the engine would sync these changes to the spatial grid to make it collidable.
 The cabilities include: `Stateful`, `Destructible`, `Active`, `Spatial` and `Movable`.

 ### Game Logic Layers